ChDeinert/react-katas/README.md

 # React-Katas

-A collection of React components I created to *improve* myself
+A collection of React components I created to *improve* myself.
+You can see them [here](https://chdeinert.github.io/react-katas/)

 ## Development